What's a doctor of optometry?

 - Counsel patients regarding surgical and non-surgical options that meet their visual needs related to their occupations, avocations and lifestyle.

 - Complete pre-professional undergraduate education in a college or university and four years of professional education at a college of optometry, leading to the doctor of optometry (O.D.) degree.
-Some doctors of optometry complete an optional residency in a specific area of practice.
+Many doctors of optometry complete an additional residency in a specific area of practice.

 More than 30,000 doctors of optometry nationwide are available to provide high-quality eye health and vision care services.
 Make your health a priority by scheduling an appointment with a local AOA doctor today!